 Currently, SML have no direct funding for PhD students.
-However, exceptional students with a strong background in
+However, we encourage exceptional students with a strong background in

 - Machine Learning